James Williamson (musician): After the Stooges

 Williamson collaborated with Pop in 1975 on tumultuous demo sessions for a proposed new album to possibly be produced by John Cale, which were released (despite Pop's objections) in 1977 as Kill City.
-During this period, Pop was briefly institutionalized of his own volition and Williamson was arrested for possessing heroin by the LAPD.
-After sustaining a finger injury during a drunken altercation at an Alice Cooper listening party, he gave up playing music professionally to work as a record producer and pursue a higher education as an electronics engineer, initially enrolling in classes at Los Angeles City College: "The Stooges was maybe my only real band and kind of a family and so when that fell apart it was difficult to go on."
+During this period, Pop was briefly institutionalized (of his own volition) under the auspices of the UCLA Neuropsychiatric Institute, while Williamson was arrested on charges of heroin possession by the LAPD.
+After sustaining a finger injury during a drunken altercation at an Alice Cooper listening party, he gave up playing music professionally to work as a record producer and pursue a career as an electronics engineer, initially enrolling in classes at Los Angeles City College: "The Stooges was maybe my only real band and kind of a family and so when that fell apart it was difficult to go on."
 Looking back in 2010, Williamson said, "I gave up being a Stooge to study calculus."
 He noted, "It was a rather large existential gap, but I did it."

 Throughout the late 1970s, he worked on disco sessions as a staff engineer at Paramount Recorders in Los Angeles.
-In 1979, he was again persuaded to work with Iggy Pop as a producer and songwriter on New Values, his fourth solo album; in a partial reunion of The Stooges, Scott Thurston played guitar on all the tracks except "Don't Look Down."
+In 1979, he was again persuaded to work with Iggy Pop as a producer and songwriter on New Values, his fourth solo album; in a partial reunion of the Stooges, Scott Thurston played guitar on all the tracks except "Don't Look Down."

 Although Williamson continued to work with Pop on the initial sessions for Soldier (1980) in Wales, he brandished an air pistol and began to drink vodka heavily after failing to acclimate to the singer's new band, which included former Sex Pistols bassist Glen Matlock, Patti Smith Band multi-instrumentalist Ivan Kral and Barry Andrews of XTC.
-Following a squabble with Pop and David Bowie (who Williamson accused of exploiting The Stooges during the Raw Power era) over recording methods, he left the project.
-Subsequently, Williamson and Pop would lose touch for 16 years.
+Following a squabble with Pop and David Bowie (who Williamson accused of exploiting the Stooges during the Raw Power era) over recording methods, he left the project.
+Subsequently, Williamson and Pop would lose touch for 30 years.
 Williamson reflected on the experience in 2015: "Fuck Bowie.
 His showing up was just the last of many frustrations with being there ...
 In hindsight, I should have never taken that job.
 It was recorded in a studio I didn't want to be in, with music that was half-baked and with musicians I didn't respect.
 It was my own damned fault it didn't work out."

 After working on Soldier, Williamson left the music business entirely to concentrate on his studies.
 In 1982, he received an electrical engineering degree from California State Polytechnic University, Pomona.